Cybersecurity

 Halderman honored for public engagement efforts

-The U-M presidential award honors individuals who provide sustained, dedicated, and influential leadership and service in major national or state capacities.Researchers design new solution to widespread side-channel attacks
+The U-M presidential award honors individuals who provide sustained, dedicated, and influential leadership and service in major national or state capacities.App Used to Tabulate Votes Is Said to Have Been Inadequately Tested

 How Let’s Encrypt doubled the percentage of secure websites in four years